uakfdotb/ghostpp/readme.txt

 Configuration
 =============

-GHost++ is configured via the two configuration files ghost.cfg and language.cfg.
+GHost++ is configured via the plain text configuration file ghost.cfg.
 The program itself runs in console mode and does not take any console input (it outputs messages to the console for information purposes only).

 ***You need to edit ghost.cfg before running GHost++***